 Example of an automated trading strategy

 To illustrate this point, I chose the example of a moving average crossing strategy.
 It is a straightforward trading strategy, but that will help you better understand the concept I will describe.
-You will have to run it on the DAX40 within a ’10-minute’ timeframe.
+You must run it on the DAX40 within a ’10-minute’ timeframe.

 Description of the trading strategy